-The Centre for Special Education (CSE) provides all round special educational and therapeutic inputs to the children availing this service.
+The Centre for Inclusive and Vocational Education (CIVE) provides all round special educational and therapeutic inputs to the children availing this service.
 Run on the lines of a school, Individualized Educational Programmes (IEP) are drawn up for each child and periodically evaluated.
 The role of parents is actively emphasized and they are closely involved throughout the training program.
 Multi-sensory and low cost teaching learning materials are designed for more effective teaching and learning experiences.
 Child specific curricula are devised and co-curricular activities are also taught to ensure participation of all the children.

 The Early Intervention Unit offers services for early detection, screening and management of high risk babies and infants.
 The children are assessed for delays in different developmental aspects such as motor, language, cognitive, self-help and social skills.
 Play way methods are used to stimulate the developmental functioning of the children.
 A home based program is also prepared and explained to parents, and followed up regularly.

 TECHNOLOGY LABORATORY (ICT LAB)

 The Information and Communication Technology Laboratory aims at imparting comprehensive computer aided training programmes for the children, to make them proficient in basic applications and to build their ICT skills.
 Adaptive facilities using special software are also provided to students according to their individual needs.

 The training and Human Resource Development division runs training programmes approved by the Rehabilitation Council of India, (Min of Social Justice & Empowerment, Government of India), with the aim of creating a cadre of trained rehabilitation professionals, thereby ensuring availability of better quality of services for persons with disabilities in the region.